The Beach Boys — ‘Here Today’

 In case you just moved to earth from Planet 9: 1964 – in the plane setting out on yet another Beach Boys tour, 22-year old band leader Brian Wilson has a panic attack.
 He sends his brothers Carl and Dennis, cousin Mike, buddy Al, and replacement Bruce out on the road without him.
 “I’m going to stay in the studio and work, and when you guys get back, I’ll have lots of new material.”
-But unbeknownst to them, he called in The Wrecking Crew, LA’s premiere studio musicians to record the tracks (whom he’d met when observing Phil Spector sessions).
+But unbeknownst to them, he called in The Wrecking Crew LA’s premiere studio musicians (whom he’d met when observing Phil Spector sessions) to record the tracks.
 The boys added the vocals upon their return.

 Rid of his abusive father and transported into other spheres by LSD, Brian felt liberated enough from the pressures of The Hit Machine to make his album.
 It was The Beach Boys’ first commercial failure.